GeospatialResearch/Digital-Twins/README.md

    ![image](https://user-images.githubusercontent.com/86580534/137419448-919a4372-0d69-4a79-98b0-0046f4b4edfc.png)

-Currently the tables store vector data only but will be extended to LiDAR and raster data.It allows a user to download the vector data from different data providers where data is publicly available and store data from an area of interest (Polygon) into a database.
-Currently data is fetched from LINZ, ECAN, Stats NZ, KiwiRail, and LRIS but will be extended to other sources.
+Currently the tables store vector data only but will be extended to LiDAR and raster data. get_data_from_db module allows the user to download the vector data from different data providers where data is publicly available and store data from an area of interest (Polygon) into a database.
+Currently data is collected from LINZ, ECAN, Stats NZ, KiwiRail, and LRIS but will be extended to other sources.

 ## Requirements